A Decentralised Digital Token Architecture for Public Transport: Background

 The combination of these configurations may provide desirable network properties.
-Public-permissioned distributed ledgers may be used by governmental agencies such that citizens can access information but cannot alter this ledger's state.
-Private-permissioned DLTs allow a group of mutually distrusting participants to achieve some common goal, e.g. two businesses exchanging documents, or performing services~\cite{Androulaki2018}.
-The protocol described by Goodell et al.~\cite{Goodell2019} makes use of a DLT system that can be used by anyone but is presumed to be operated by registered and regulated entities.
-Thus, this report, therefore, limits the scope of discussion to public-permissioned DLTs.
+Public-permissioned DLT systems may be used by governmental agencies, so that citizens and businesses can access information but cannot alter this ledger's state.
+Private-permissioned DLT systems provide a way for one or more mutually distrusting participants to share an evolving record of history in support of some common goal, e.g. exchanging assets, incrementally developing a document, or performing services~\cite{Androulaki2018}.
+The protocol described by Goodell et al.~\cite{Goodell2019} makes use of a DLT system that, in principle, can be used by anyone, although it is presumed to be operated by registered and regulated entities.
+Thus, the scope of our discussion is limited to public-permissioned DLT systems.